I. Identity and contact details of the data controller

 • Implementation of pre-contractual measures (initiation of the employment relationship)

-• Inclusion in the applicant pool
+• Inclusion of applicant data in an applicant pool

-• To process applications received via various channels (e.g. via email or social media)
+• to process applications received via various channels (e.g. via e-mail or social media)

-• To actively approach potential employees via various channels and contracted personnel consultants (recruitment)
+• to actively approach potential employees via various channels and contracted personnel consultants (recruitment)

-• For correspondence with you
+• for correspondence with you

-• To fulfill legal and statutory obligations
+• to fulfill legal and statutory obligations

-Data processing for other purposes will only be considered if the necessary legal requirements pursuant to Art.
-6(4) GDPR are met.
-In this case, we will comply with any information obligations pursuant to Art.
-13(3) GDPR and Art.
-14(4) GDPR.
+Data processing for other purposes is only considered if the necessary legal requirements pursuant to Art.
+6 para.

-If you are hired, you will be informed separately about the regulations which will apply to the handling of your personal data, in particular regarding the creation of personnel files.
+If you are hired, you will be informed separately about the regulations applicable to the handling of your personal data, in particular with regard to the creation of personnel files.
+There is no obligation to provide us with the personal data we ask you for.

-The legal basis for the processing of personal data is generally the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG), unless there are specific legal provisions.
-The following options in particular come into consideration here:
+If the provision of your data is required by law in some cases, we will inform you of this separately.
+What is the legal basis for this?
+The legal basis for the processing of personal data is generally the General Data Protection Regulation and the Federal Data Protection Act, unless there are specific legal provisions.

 • Consent (Art.
-6(1) (a) GDPR)
+6 para.
+1 lit. a) GDPR)

 If you have given your consent to the processing of personal data, the data will be processed exclusively for the purpose stated in the consent.